-This string of islands off the southern tip of Florida makes for an action-packed getaway.
-Activities abound for visitors of all ages – kayak through the mangroves off Key Largo; try paddle-boarding or jet-skiing near Marathon; or charter a fishing boat in Islamorada, the sport fishing capital of the world.
+This string of islands off the southern tip of Florida makes for a proper action-packed getaway.
+Activities abound for visitors of all ages – kayak your way through the mangroves off Key Largo; try a bit of paddle-boarding or jet-skiing near Marathon; or charter a fishing boat in Islamorada, the sport fishing capital of the world.
 And, with the only living coral reef in the United States, the Florida Keys offer great diving and snorkelling.
 John Pennekamp Coral Reef State Park, in Key Largo, is the country’s first underwater State Park.
 Check out the marine life here, or head to the Dry Tortugas, where lionfish and turtle sightings are common.

-Coconut Grove is Miami’s oldest neighbourhood.
-Sitting on the shores Biscayne Bay, it has a distinctive bohemian charm and continues to attract creative types.
-Meanwhile, once-gritty Wynwood and the neighbouring Design District make up the city’s artistic enclave.
-Many buildings in these former working-class neighbourhoods have been transformed into galleries and studio spaces, and the streets here are lined with murals and food trucks.
+Coconut Grove, meanwhile, is Miami’s oldest neighbourhood.
+Sitting on the shores of Biscayne Bay, it’s got a real, distinctive bohemian charm and continues to attract creative types.
+Once-gritty Wynwood and the neighbouring Design District, on the other hand, make up the city’s artistic enclave.
+Loadsa buildings in these former working-class neighbourhoods have been transformed into galleries and studio spaces, and the streets here are lined with murals and food trucks.

 There’s certainly no shortage of things to do in Miami – the beaches alone could keep you occupied for a week.
 But if you do fancy exploring further afield, there are loads of options for a day trip.
 Our favourites include Kennedy Space Centre in Cape Canaveral, the Everglades, and Bimini in the Bahamas (yes really – there’s a direct ferry that takes just two hours!).